This Month Only! >> $20 off and a FREE SHRM tote with your membership and code TOTE2018!

-What are the rules for converting from student to regular (professional) membership?
+What are the rules for upgrading from student to regular (professional) membership?

-Students may convert their memberships to associate, general, or professional status at a discounted conversion rate provided that:
+Students may upgrade their memberships to associate, general, or professional status at a discounted conversion rate provided that:

 How do I renew my membership?

-If you received a renewal notice in the mail and you are still a student, fill that out and return it with payment.
+If you received a renewal notice in the mail and you are still a student, fill that out and return it with payment or go online an pay.
 If you did not receive a renewal, but you are still a qualified student, simply complete another student membership application, check off "renewal" on the top, and return it to SHRM with payment.
 If you are no longer a student, you can renew as a regular member using the student conversion application.